Sepiac/Snake/README.md

-My versin of snake implemented in python with pygame
+My versin of snake implemented in python with pygame.